09 Early years practice policy

 - Aggressive behaviour by children towards other children will result in a staff member intervening immediately to stop the behaviour

 and prevent escalation using the agreed initial intervention approach.
-If the behaviour has been significant or may have a detrimental effect on the child, the parents of the victim of the behaviour
+If the behaviour has been significant or may have a detrimental effect on the child, the parents/carers of the victim of the

-and the parents of the perpetrator must be informed.
+behaviour and the parents/carers of the perpetrator must be informed.
 If the setting has applied a physical intervention, they must follow the guidance as set out below.
-The designated person completes 6.1b
+The designated safeguarding

-Safeguarding incident reporting form and contact Ofsted if appropriate.
-A record of discussions is recorded and parents are asked to sign.
+lead completes 6.1b Safeguarding incident reporting form and contact Ofsted if appropriate.
+A record of discussions is recorded, and parents/carers are asked to sign.

-- Parents must also be asked to sign risk assessments where the risk assessment relates to managing the behaviour of a specific
+- Parents/carers must also be asked to sign risk assessments where the risk assessment relates to managing the behaviour of a specific

 child.